AdamSobieski/Narratology/Content/CSVAI.md

 These motivating use cases both involve natural-language or multimodal questions and responses provided by populations of respondents.
 Questions could be text strings provided in metadata and/or external resources referenced by URL in metadata (see: [HTML](https://html.spec.whatwg.org/multipage/), [OCX](https://k12ocx.github.io/k12ocx-specs/), [OER](https://www.oerschema.org/classes/Activity), and [QTI](https://www.1edtech.org/standards/qti/index)).

 It is a goal for AI assistants to be able to enhance both quantitative and qualitative data analyses.
 One approach to achieving this goal involves enabling AI assistants to be able to use and to reason about natural-language or multimodal questions.
 AI-equipped data analysts could, then, more readily combine and merge information from multiple sources, e.g., from multiple opinion polls or surveys occuring at the same time or at different points in time.

-## Towards a CSVAI Metadata Schema

-A CSVAI schema would be designed to augment metadata using the CSVW schema.
-Preliminary ideas for a CSVAI metadata schema include:

-1. Descriptive metadata for AI systems.
-   1. In addition to using [Dublin Core](https://www.dublincore.org/) metadata, CSVAI could define descriptive metadata intended for consumption by AI systems.

-2. Functionalities could be declared and described.
-   1. As envisioned, there would be default functionalities for table-groups, tables, and so forth, for conversationally selecting and navigating through data visualizations, functionalities from relational algebra, and from data-querying languages.
-   2. Custom functionalities could be expressed using either the [MCP Tool Schema](https://modelcontextprotocol.io/specification/2025-11-25/schema#tool) or [Function Ontology](https://fno.io/).
-Custom functions could be mapped with semantic classes for table-groups, tables, columns, rows, and cells.
-      1. Custom functions could provide one or more implementations, e.g., JavaScript.

 ## Technical Scenarios